Ever wondered how much money the Queen has and what contributes to her total net worth? We've done the research and shared the eye-watering figure.

 Some people mistakenly believe that the Queen gets her money via visitor admission fees from royal properties like Buckingham Palace, Windsor Castle and the Tower of London - to name a few.
 But this is not true.

 Instead, this revenue is used to fund The Royal Collection, which consists of works of art held in trust by the Queen which will be passed on to her successors - Prince Charles, William and so on.
 This is the same case with the Crown Jewels - the Queen does not specifically own or can sell these - they are just property belonging to the reigning monarch of the time.

 The Sovereign Grant Act has been in effect since 2012.
-It’s basically one lump sum given to the Queen to support her official duties and maintain the Occupied Royal Palaces, such as Kensington Palace and Windsor Castle.
-This grant includes a 10-year improvement fund for Buckingham Palace and covers the cost of official events such as garden parties, investitures, and royal trave.
+It's basically one lump sum given to the Queen to support her official duties and maintain the occupied Royal Palaces, such as Kensington Palace and Windsor Castle.
+This grant includes a 10-year improvement fund for Buckingham Palace.
+It additionally covers the cost of official events such as garden parties, investitures, and royal trave.

 The amount the Queen receives in her Sovereign Grant is 15 percent of the profit made each year by the Crown Estate.
 This is a large property estate across the UK which is worth £8.1 billion.
 It once belonged to the monarchy but is now owned by the treasury.

 In 2020-21, the Sovereign Grant given to the Queen totalled £85.9 million.
 This roughly works out as £1.29 per taxpayer.
 The official Royal Family website have to publish financial reports each year which explain how this money is spent:

 "The £85.9m is made up of a core grant of £51.5m which funds official travel, property maintenance and the operating costs of The Queen’s household, and an additional dedicated amount for Reservicing of £34.4m.
 The core grant equates to 77p per person in the UK."